Painfully Late: Year-End 2022 Investment Update

 I have a mini folio of psychedelic stocks and.. let’s just say they’ve been on a bad trip.
 All are down substantially, and a few also took the extreme measure of doing a reverse stock split to give themselves breathing room.
 These include MNMD (Mind Medicine) and HAVN (Havn Life Sciences).
 FTHW (Field Trip Health) did a reorg and spin out, to become two companies (and spread the pain?).
 Watch for more on this subfolio in coming updates.

 As usual, my biggest loser move is not taking my lumps and cleaning house.
 These bits of would-be investment brilliance are now just janky shards of financial flotsam and jetsam.
-And they shouldn’t
+And they shouldn’t still be floating around in my little bucket but they are.

 In contrast to my more active dividend harvesting and income generation activities, I was focused on other things in H2 of 2022.
 There were no dividend plays and only a few covered call sales.
 The net yield of those was ~4.3%.